 Thankfully, the burning sensation does not last long.
 Most of the time, you’ll notice it slowly fade away within a few minutes.

 If the burning does not fade away, it’s a sign that you’re having an allergic reaction.
-This will give you bigger lips, but it’s not a good idea to take this route.
+This will give you bigger lips, but taking this route is not a good idea.
 Instead, wash the lip gloss off of your lips and discontinue use.

 Lip Plumper Glosses Effect People Differently

-When it comes to lip plumper, it is not a one size fits all product.
-Some people will notice that the burning fades away after five minutes while others will swear it took twenty minutes.
-If your lips are chapped, it’s going to hurt a lot worse.
+When it comes to lip plumper, it is not a one-size-fits-all product.
+Some people will notice that the burning fades away after five minutes, while others will swear it took twenty minutes.
+If your lips are chapped, it will hurt a lot worse.
 If you’re more sensitive to spicy foods and other irritants, you’ll probably report more pain than someone that is less sensitive.
 Keep that in mind when deciding if lip plumpers are worth a try.